bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/Tweeteroo/README.md

+# Tweeteroo
-Simple web app for silly Twitter predictions :)
+Simple web app for silly Twitter comparisons and predictions :)